2005 San Francisco 49ers season: Week 11: vs. Seattle Seahawks

-Week 12
+Week 12: at Tennessee Titans

 The Titans snapped a five-game losing streak and the 49ers extended theirs to four as Titans kicker Rob Bironas kicked a career-high four field goals.
 The Titans managed to score two touchdowns in a span of only 80 seconds.
 The game was not as close as the final score suggested, as the Titans forced four turnovers and Steve McNair threw for 343 yards and three touchdowns.
 The 49ers lost their 9th game, dooming them to a losing season.

-Week 13
+Week 13: vs. Arizona Cardinals

 In their fifth loss in as many games (the 49ers' second five-game losing streak), the 49ers fell to the division rival Cardinals.
 Although two interceptions from quarterback Kurt Warner kept the 49ers in the game, eventually the poor performance by the defense succumbed.
 The Cardinals took the lead for good with a 54-yard touchdown reception by Anquan Boldin in a third-and-twenty situation.
 Being swept by the Cardinals this season, the 49ers fell to 2–10 with the loss.

-Week 14
+Week 14 at Seattle Seahawks

 The 49ers were dominated in their six straight loss as they fell to 2–11.
 Not only did Shaun Alexander rush for 108 yards, his ninth consecutive divisional game to rush for more than 100 yards, quarterback Matt Hasselbeck threw for four touchdowns.
 The 49ers' offense could not get going, managing only 113 total yards and fumbling three times.
 With the victory, the Seahawks completed the division perfectly, 6–0, and gained a two-game lead for home-field advantage throughout the playoffs.

-Week 15
+Week 15: at Jacksonville Jaguars

 In a back-and-forth game, the Jaguars emerged victorious and clinched a playoff berth at 10–4.
 The 49ers offense failed to score a touchdown, as they only managed three field goals by Joe Nedney.
 The 49ers had opportunities to take the lead, but were unable to get any first downs in the fourth quarter and a fourth down, game-ending, desperation heave from Alex Smith fell harmlessly to the ground.
 The 49ers fell to 2–12 with their seventh straight loss.
+This would be their last loss to Jacksonville until 2025.

-Week 16
+Week 16: at St. Louis Rams

 The 49ers broke their seven-game losing streak with a big performance from their running backs, Maurice Hicks and Frank Gore, who combined for 177 yards and 3 touchdowns.
 The Rams lead for most of the game, but the 49ers scored 17 unanswered points and the defense held the Rams scoreless in the second half.
 The game was only decided in the final minute when Ben Emanuel intercepted a pass at the San Francisco 19-yard line.
 With the victory, the 49ers moved up to 3–12.